HassanRezaee/NPC/README.md

-Also some custom functions including:
+Before going through the code, we need to load some pre-defined custom functions including:

-- SplitLines: used to discretize a given road network
+- SplitLines: used to discretize a given road network shape files
-- compute_K: used to compute kernel function values between set of points based on their distance
 - compute_D: used to compute the path distance and the corresponding weights between sets of points
+- compute_K: used to compute kernel function values between sets of points based on their distance
 - make_graph: used to create a graph (igraph object) from given road network shape files